SymbolixAU/geojsonsf/README.md

 ## Motivation

-To quickly parse GeoJSON to `sf` objects, and to handle cases not supported by `sf`, e.g. arrays of geometries
+To quickly parse between GeoJSON and `sf` objects, and to handle cases not supported by `sf`, e.g. arrays of geometries

 ### Arrays of GeoJSON